chriskirknielsen/dotcom-2024/src/content/posts/2020/2020-07-18-inline-lists-with-conditional-separators.md

 ## Caveat

-If you try this and the effect doesn't work, you might want to check that your text content isn’t surrounded by whitespace inside the list item — for example, here the links have whitespace around them due to indentation:
+If you try this and the effect doesn’t work, you might want to check that your text content isn’t surrounded by whitespace inside the list item — for example, here the links have whitespace around them due to indentation:

 ```html
 <ul class="inline-list">